NanoCodeBug/framework_pop_os/README.md

     sudo apt install powertop
     sudo systemctl enable powertop

-Status of power saving functions viable in `sudo powertop`
+Status of power saving functions visable in `sudo powertop`

 ## Hibernate
 **[untested]** Not supported by default for pop os, but guide exists.